I graduated from St. George’s Medical School in 2005 with a degree in physiotherapy and began my career at Addenbrooke’s hospital in Cambridge.

 Facebook: Gusset Grippers

 I qualified from the University of East London in 1991 and became interested in the field of pelvic health a few years later.
-Once I had my two children that interest developed further and I now work in a small pelvic health team at Lewisham and Greenwich NHS Trust in South London.
+Once I had my two children that interest developed further and I now work as a clinical lead physiotherapist at Lewisham and Greenwich NHS Trust in South London.

 I am particularly interested in the use of pessaries for prolapse management, mesh complications, pelvic floor exercise adherence and ways to address the stigma surrounding pelvic health conditions such as incontinence.